-We could have flown.
-Immigration, taxi, hotel, pool by noon — and fewer protests of “Are we there yet?” from our five-year-old.
-But where’s the thrill in that?
-So, bleary from an overnight train from Bangkok, my wife, our son, and I crossed the Mekong into Laos in a rattling carriage, armed with only one hotel reservation in Luang Prabang and a hunger for the unscripted adventure of a backpacking trip we’d taken more than a decade earlier.
+We could have flown—immigration lines, a taxi, checked into a hotel and been poolside by noon.
+Fewer groans of ‘Are we there yet?’ from our five-year-old, for sure.
+But where’s the fun in that?
+Bleary from an overnight train from Bangkok, my wife, our son and I crossed the Mekong in a rattling carriage with only one firm plan: a hotel reservation in Luang Prabang and a hunger for the unscripted backpacking spirit we’d chased more than a decade earlier.

-Laos had changed.
-I remembered long, winding drives and cramped pickup trucks stuffed with strangers.
-Now, a Chinese-built railway slices north from Vientiane into China at up to 100 miles an hour, collapsing daylong journeys into an hour or two.
-The cavernous Vientiane station felt like a small airport: a lone café, a shop with odd snacks, and a sudden eruption of movement as a shrill whistle announced the train.
-Monks in saffron, passengers with rice sacks, Chinese tourists with luxury knockoffs and Germans with battered Lonely Planets moved through efficient, impersonal processing.
+Laos felt different almost immediately.
+I remembered long, bumpy drives and pickup trucks jammed with strangers; now a sleek Chinese-built railway zips north from Vientiane toward China at near high-speed rates, turning daylong hauls into an hour or two.
+Vientiane’s station was more like a small airport than a provincial rail stop: a lone café, a kiosk selling odd snacks, and a sudden burst of movement when the whistle blew.
+Monks in saffron robes mingled with rice-sack-toting locals, Chinese tourists with designer knockoffs and Germans with well-thumbed guidebooks, all swept through efficient, impersonal gates.

-We rented a motorbike at dawn, stopping at viewpoints to watch the Nam Song River wind through rice paddies.
-Kids dove from bamboo platforms into emerald lagoons; farmers spread reed mats for impromptu picnics of stir-fried noodles and mango shakes.
-Evenings drifted slowly: paragliders skimmed pastel skies above the riverfront, lanterns carrying wishes rose into the dark, and distant karaoke strains threaded through the air.
+We rented a motorbike at dawn and chased viewpoints where the Nam Song River threaded between rice paddies.
+Children dove from bamboo platforms into jade lagoons while farmers rolled reed mats for impromptu noodle lunches and mango shakes.
+Evenings slowed to a soft pulse: paragliders stitched pastel lines across the sky, paper lanterns carried private wishes upward, and distant karaoke drifted like a faint soundtrack.

-Our final stop was Namkat Yorla Pa lodge in Oudomxay province, a rainforest retreat once a half-day drive from Luang Prabang and now just 30 minutes from the nearest station.
-Surrounded by bamboo forests, ancient-rooted trees, suspension bridges, zip lines, mossy boulders, and crystalline streams, it felt deliciously wild.
-An ethnic Khmu village overlooked terraced rice fields; villagers now work at the lodge, and a new irrigation system supports three rice harvests a year instead of one.
+Our last stop was Namkat Yorla Pa lodge, tucked into the rainforest of Oudomxay province.
+Once a half-day drive from Luang Prabang, it’s now only about 30 minutes from the nearest station, a reminder of how infrastructure has reshaped access.
+Surrounded by bamboo groves, ancient-rooted trees and mossy boulders, with suspension bridges, zip lines and crystalline streams, the lodge felt deliciously wild.
+An ethnic Khmu village looked down on terraced rice fields; villagers who once followed seasonal work now find steady employment at the lodge, and a new irrigation system supports as many as three harvests a year instead of one.

-Revisiting places from the past carries a selfish hope that time froze them unchanged.
-But as our train pushed us home, I realized change and nostalgia are companions.
-The Laos I remembered had evolved into something different but equally compelling.
-Progress had tempered some rough edges and opened fresh possibilities; the spirit of the places remained, if seen with new eyes.
-Sometimes the best way to appreciate that is to take the long way home.
+Revisiting places you loved years ago carries an unspoken hope that time froze them for you alone.
+But as our train eased back toward home, I realized that change and nostalgia can coexist.
+Laos had smoothed some rough edges and opened up fresh possibilities, yet the spirit of the places remained—if you choose to look with new eyes.
+Sometimes the best way to see that is to take the long route home and let the country reveal itself slowly.

 Where to stay